Quick facts about Rokin, Amsterdam

 Mind you, the coffee is pretty bad but the beer and food is good.

-At Rokin itself Brasserie Beems (at number 74) is a good choice for lunch or dinner.
-Good food, friendly service, fair prices, nice atmosphere.
+At Rokin itself Brasserie Beems (at number 74) is an excellent choice for lunch or dinner.
+Tasty food, friendly service, fair prices, pleasant atmosphere.

 A few doors away, at number 75, you’ll find the Bierfabriek — beer factory.
 A brewery serving craft ales and organic grilled meals, it is the type of pub that you makes you feel good.